GregoryDavidLevine/Randomization/README.md

 # Randomization

 ### NOTE:
-### This was part of a group project in which I and one collaborator each developer our own randomization algorithms with the goal of maximizing randomness and efficiency (and without using built-in randomness).
+### This was part of a group project in which I and one collaborator each developed our own randomization algorithms with the goal of maximizing randomness and efficiency (and without using built-in randomness).
 ### I excluded the collaborator's algorithm, but everything else is almost exactly the same.
 ### The purpose of main.cpp was to test each of our algorithms, which I decided to do with different sizes of Collections and different starting sortedness states.
 This main.cpp does so with only my own algorithm.